Earth Abides: Effects of smaller population

-Reviewer Noel Perrin has pointed out that George R. Stewart had written two books before this, in which the main character was not a person, but "a natural force."
+Reviewer Noel Perrin has pointed out that Stewart had written two books before this, in which the main character was not a person, but "a natural force."
 In Storm the main character is weather, and in Fire, a forest fire takes center stage.

 In the same way, Stewart centers the first half of Earth Abides on the forces of natural and artificial selection.
 In freeing the landscape from humans, half of the book is devoted to looking at how the world would change in their absence.
 Stewart chose to make his main human character an ecologist, and sends him on a cross-country tour, to see what the world is like without people.
 As animals and plants no longer have humans taking care of them or controlling them, they are free to breed uncontrolled and to prey upon one another.
 The main character sees that some have been under humans so long that they are helpless in the face of change, while others are still able to adapt and survive.
 Stewart shows that humans have routinely influenced the lives of almost every plant and animal around them.

 Another theme of the book is what happens to human skills as the population decreases.
 Reviewer Lionel Shriver points out this theme in an article about literature which features human extinction:

 Stewart uses the second half of his book to show that, if humans are reduced to low numbers, it will be difficult for them to continue civilization as we know it.
 Reading becomes a casualty.

 If skills and customs don't work in the new situation, these die out, or those holding them do.
 Children adapt naturally to the new situation, and immediately useful customs and skills are more interesting to them than reading and writing.
 The information in libraries is useless within a generation.

 One custom that Stewart predicts could die out is racism.
 When there are fewer partners to choose from, mankind will not be able to afford to be too choosy in picking one's partner.

 Another issue he brings up is how law and order will function, when the lawmakers, courts and enforcers are all gone.
 Even laws won't be immune to the pressure to survive.
 One of the characters in the book point out, "What laws?" when they have to determine the fate of an outsider.
 Stewart shows how people may come to worry about potential harm rather than justice when dealing with outsiders.